joejcollins/rhapsody-angel/queens/2019-georgia.md

 ## 11 x 11 F + 1 S
 ## 2019 Queen Unmarked

+2020-05-02 Saw eggs and brood.
+Didn't see the queen.
+There are sections of drone brood waiting to come out (there isn't a cull frame).
+The super isn't getting occupied.

 2020-04-26 Saw the queen, eggs and brood.
 Lots of bee with most of the frames covered so I put on a honey super.

 2020-04-22 Saw the queen, eggs, worker brood and sealed drone cells.
 No signs of queen rearing.